poletaevvlad/Hedgehog/README.md

 ### Building from source

-To build Hedgehog from sources you will need a rust compiler and cargo package manager.
+To build Hedgehog from sources you will need a rust compiler (1.56.0 or newer) and cargo package manager.
 You should also have all dependencies installed before compiling Hedgehog.
 Otherwise, there is no additional configuration required.

 Hedgehog can be built and launched using cargo (`cargo run --release`).
 Cargo will build the application and its environment.
 If you wish to install Hedgehog